 Once you have a date for moving don’t feed the fish the day before, during or after the move.
 It will create extra waste and ammonia, and adding to the bacteria that you may lose in the strip down, it can cause water quality problems.

-Save the water
+Save the old fish tank water

 The water in your tank should be clean and mature prior to the move, so it’s a good idea to save and move as much of it as you can.
 Before moving any decor or catching fish, syphon off 75% of the clean tank water into vats, buckets or RO drums.
 It will make for a more seamless refill once the tank is moved.

-Use two nets
+Use two fish catching nets

 It’s really hard to catch fish in their home aquarium.
 They know every inch of it and you will be hindered by decor and tank bracing bars.
 Use two nets, and ideally, two people working together to corral the fish into a corner.
 Remove as much decor as you can first, to stop the nets from snagging and remove the fish’s boltholes.
 Account for every fish you catch to make sure none are left at the end.

-Scoop out the gravel
+Scoop out the aquarium gravel

 Gravel will add to the weight of the empty tank considerably, so that needs to come out too.
 Use a fish catching net to scoop the gravel out into a large bucket.
 A dustpan can be used to scoop the remaining gravel once the tank is empty of water.

-Wipe the algae
+Wipe and remove green algae

 Algae wipe the tank while it’s empty.
 Use the dregs of old tank water to help clean it, and then syphon or scoop the last bits of dirty water out, leaving a clean, empty, liftable tank.
 Dustpans are great at getting that last inch of water out that can’t be syphoned, and if you want every last drop, sit a sponge in there to soak it up.

-Put the tank somewhere
+Put the fish tank somewhere

 The paradox with moving tanks is that you need to move the cabinet first, only the tank is on it.
 Set up a strong resting place to put the tank on.
 This could be a strong table, a pallet, some RO drums or a bench.
 Don’t put it straight onto the floor as you risk crushing your fingers and you won’t be able to get fingers under it again.
 Raise it up on some polystyrene for ease of access and cushioning to prevent damage to the base.